punctconnect/fiky-ds/index.markdown

 Upon showing them an initial version of the MVP, they said they are open to collaboration, provided we can somehow prove the growth of customers via a more advanced plan, that we can support the shop personnel, and that we can protect the users' data.

+After these findings, we updated our MVP to include a [Privacy Policy Page](https://punctconnect.github.io/demo/privacy) through which users consent for us to use their data (email, phone) responsibly and share them with data analysis software (like Google Analytics).

 ### Lidl

 ![image](https://github.com/punctconnect/fiky-ds/assets/45497418/9e7d44ca-e2bd-4dbf-be06-20485633fbae)